Crowd Sensing and Living Lab Outdoor Experimentation Made Easy: The Smart Agora Living Lab

 Smart Agora supports by design innovative experiments that improve data collection quality.
-Compared to continuous privacy-intrusive sensing approaches~\cite{Rabbi2020}, Smart Agora collects \colortext{minimal data, tailored} to specific context and purpose and as such it is easier for the design of the experiments to meet minimal data collection requirements of ethical review boards.
+Compared to continuous privacy-intrusive sensing approaches~\cite{Rabbi2020}, Smart Agora collects \colortext{minimal data, tailored} to specific context and purpose and as such it is easier for the \recolortext{designers} of the experiments to meet minimal data collection requirements of ethical review boards.
 This is made possible by making participants' responses subject of \emph{proving witnessed presence}~\cite{Pournaras2020}.
 Answering survey questions and sharing sensor data is performed after verification of the location or another criterion related to the situational awareness of participants using QR codes, challenge questions, puzzles and CAPTCHA-like tests.
 This is useful in experiments with outdoor group interactions in which group members require to prove their identity and membership to each other group member.
-Similarly, an experiment involving observations of a physical object, e.g. the response of a traffic light for pedestrians or arrival delays in a bus stations, could be verified with a QR code on the physical object.
+Similarly, \recolortext{the observations of experiments involving physical objects}, e.g. the effect of a political poster, the response of a traffic light for pedestrians or arrival delays in a bus \recolortext{station}, could be verified with a QR code on the physical object.
 These verification processes result in automating the control of experimental conditions that is usually performed manually by lab moderators in indoor lab environments.